Are your breasts tender each month?

 2. Skip the soda

-• Women who drink soda have been found with 15% higher estradiol concentration
+• Women who drink soda have been found to have 15% higher estradiol concentration

 3. Skip the wine